Bedrock-OSS/bedrock-wiki/docs/scripting/script-server.md

 /scriptevent <messageId: string> <message: string>
 ```

--   `messageId` in the scriptevent command can be received in API via `ScriptEventCommandMessageEvent.id`
+-   `messageId` in the `/scriptevent` command can be received in API via `ScriptEventCommandMessageEvent.id`
--   `message` in the scriptevent command can be received in API via `ScriptEventCommandMessageEvent.message`
+-   `message` in the `/scriptevent` command can be received in API via `ScriptEventCommandMessageEvent.message`

 **Example**